apache-spark-on-k8s/spark/resource-managers/kubernetes/README.md

 [Kubernetes](https://kubernetes.io/) is a framework for easily deploying, scaling, and managing containerized applications.
 It would be useful for a user to run their Spark jobs on a Kubernetes cluster alongside their other Kubernetes-managed applications.
+For more about the motivations for adding this feature, see the umbrella JIRA ticket that tracks this project: [SPARK-18278](https://issues.apache.org/jira/browse/SPARK-18278).

 This submodule is an initial implementation of allowing Kubernetes to be a supported cluster manager for Spark, along with Mesos, Hadoop YARN, and Standalone.
 This document provides a summary of important matters to keep in mind when developing this feature.